XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/mods.md

 # Neural Upgrade/MOD

-### I'm planning to use a max level oathed MOD doll to farm surplus exp.
-Is that a good idea?

-> As good an idea as running an unmodded max level doll.

 ### I can't see my dolls MOD in the Neural Upgrade tab.

 > Maybe because it's not yet released on whatever server you're in right now?